eugenewo/qlik_audition_prj/README .md

 This project is connected to the mongodb via https://cloud.mongodb.com/.
-To access the actual db use MongoDBCompass, and use this connection string 'mongodb+srv://qlik_user:1qaz2wsx@cluster0.rnavp.mongodb.net/test' (which can also be found in .env file)
+To access the actual db use MongoDBCompass, and use this connection string 'mongodb+srv://qlik_user:1qaz2wsx@cluster0.rnavp.mongodb.net/test' (which can also be found in .env file) or use any local mongodb app, like Robo 3T (which is totally free)

 API can be tested via shared POSTMAN link : https://www.getpostman.com/collections/d861b7797eaff78ed3a3